George Washington Hosts Distinguished Visitors

-Distinguished visitors observe flight operations from flight deck control aboard Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in South China Sea, July 1, 2025.
+Robert Ewing, Deputy Chief of Mission, U.S. Embassy to the Philippines, left, and Lt.
+Edwin Miles, assigned to deck department, discuss the ship’s navigation systems on the bridge of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in South China Sea, July 1, 2025.
 The USS George Washington Carrier Strike Group (GWA CSG) is on patrol in the U.S. 7th Fleet area of operations.
 George Washington is the U.S. Navy’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Paul Z. Cosby)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Lillian Olen)

 |Date Taken: